ConduitIO/conduit/docs/design-documents/20240430-schema-support.md

 This design document focuses on the schema support in Conduit in the context of the above.

+## Open questions

+1. **Q**: Should a schema be accessible across Conduit instances?

+   Schemas need to be accessible across pipelines (requirement #3).
+If the schema registry is part of Conduit, should we make it accessible via the API?

+   **A**:
+2. **Q**: Should Conduit allow schemas from other streaming tools?

+   Conduit is sometimes used together with other streaming tools, such as Kafka Connect.
+For example, Kafka Connect is used to stream data to a topic, and then Conduit is used to read the data from the topic and write it into a destination.

+   **A**:
+3. **Q**: Should schemas be available in processors?

 ## Requirements

 1. Records **should not** carry the full schema.